-Deflecting the first puppet’s sword-arm with his katana, Ashito twisted around and drove his lightning-encased arm through their chest.
+Deflecting the first puppet’s sword-arm with his katana, Ashito twisted around and drove his lightning-encased arm through its chest.

-The puppet holding a spear charged toward him from the right, and Ashito tried to pull his arm free, but it was stuck.
+The puppet holding a spear was charging him from the right, and Ashito tried to pull his arm free, but it was stuck.
 A quick glance revealed that the demonic-looking puppet was holding his wrist from the other side.
 He was already trapped.

 Letting go of his katana, Ashito twisted his shoulder painfully to avoid the sword-arm of the puppet he was stuck to.

 Kicking off their arm as it shot by, Ashito grimaced as his shoulder and wrist screamed at him in pain.
 Using his other foot, Ashito kicked the handle of his katana as it fell toward the ground.
 Instead of flying off from the kick, the blade stuck to Ashito’s foot.